 3. Go to Policy tab.
 If you want to Enable Disk Write Caching on the device, check the option as shown in the screenshot.

-4. If you want to disable Disk Write Caching on the device, check the option as shown in the screenshot.
+5. If you want to disable Disk Write Caching on the device, uncheck the option Enable write caching on the device box under Write-caching policy.